Dina-401-Advanced-Javascript/todo/README.md

 #### How to use this app

 - you can add to do list items by using the form on the left.
 Enter a task, person's name to assign it to, a due date, and a difficulty, then click submit.
+- you can check off items from the list by clicking on them.

 #### Tests (not currently working)